fleetdm/fleet/docs/Using Fleet/Scripts.md

 ### Step 4: View script activities in the UI

-Each time a Fleet user runs a script an entry is created in Fleet's activity feed.
-This entry includes the user's name, script content, script exit code, script output, and a timestamp of when the script was run.
+Each time a Fleet user runs a script an entry is created in [Fleet's activity feed](./Audit-logs.md#type-code-ran-script-code).

 To view the activity in the UI, click the Fleet icon in the top navigation bar and locate the **Activity** section.